zendesk/samson/plugins/kubernetes/README.md

 ### Preventing request loss with preStop

-When not using kubernetes servives to route requests, requests can be lost during a deployment, since old pods shut down before everyone all clients are refreshed.
+When not using kubernetes services to route requests, requests can be lost during a deployment, since old pods shut down before everyone all clients are refreshed.

 To prevent this, samson can automatically add `container[].lifecycle.preStop` `/bin/sleep <INT>` and increase the `spec.terminationGracePeriodSeconds` if necessary.

-(will only add if `preStop` hook is not set and `metadata.annotations.container-nameofcontainer-samson/preStop` is not set to `disabled` and container has ports)
+(will only add if `preStop` hook is not set and pod `metadata.annotations.container-nameofcontainer-samson/preStop` is not set to `disabled` and container has ports)

 - Set `KUBERNETES_ADD_PRESTOP=true` to enable
 - Set `KUBERNETES_PRESTOP_SLEEP_DURATION=30` in seconds to override default sleep duration (3 seconds)